AndrewZinc/Expect_Life-Redux/README.md

 * Life Expectancy and other world development indicator data was collected from the World Bank
 * Food data was collect from the United Nations Food and Agriculture Organization
 * Social Security system data was collected from ISSA (International Social Security Association)
-* Government system data was collected from the CIA (United States Central Intelligence Agency)
+* Government system data was collected from the CIA (United States Central Intelligence Agency).
+Historical government system data was also collected from the U.S. Department of State website.

 ### Input Data Issues